Hutchinson Community College: History

 The college was established in the spring of 1928 as Hutchinson Junior College, and held its first classes that fall.
 On July 1, 1965, the name was changed to Hutchinson Community Junior College, then in 1980 to Hutchinson Community College.

 On July 1, 1993, Hutchinson Community College was renamed once again to Hutchinson Community College and Area Vocational School after a merger with the local vocational school.
 In 2012, the vocational school addition was removed, and the institution finally became known as Hutchinson Community College.

 Campuses

 The main campus is located at 1300 North Plum in Hutchinson, Kansas, and mostly bounded between the streets of 11th Street, 14th Street, and Plum Street.
+There are additional locations within Hutchinson that house the College's Agriculture, Fire Science, Allied Health, Cosmetology and Barbering programs.

-HCC has two satellite locations, in McPherson, Kansas and Newton, Kansas.
+HutchCC has two satellite locations, in McPherson, Kansas and Newton, Kansas.

 Academics

-Students can choose from more than 70 different academic programs, leading to Associate in Arts and Associate in Science degrees.
+Students can choose from more than 70 different academic programs, leading to Associate of Arts, Associate of Science, Associate of General Studies and Associate of Fine Arts degrees.
 Hutchinson Community College has transfer and articulation agreements with every Kansas Regents university and college, as well as a variety of other institutions across the country.

 The college also offers over 50 technical programs.